-Where testing is extensive and is expected to continue for a minimum of two days, market participants may request that the IESO treat the generation facility as a commissioning generation facility (MR Ch.
+Where testing is extensive and is expected to continue for a minimum of two days, market participants may request that the IESO treat the generation facility or electricity storage facility as a commissioning generation facility or commissioning electricity storage facility (MR Ch.
 7, Sec.
-2.2A).
-Requests to be treated as a commissioning generation facility should be made to the IESO through the outage process and to Facility Registration.
+2.2A and 2.2D respectively).
+Requests to be treated as a commissioning generation facility or commissioning electricity storage facility or commissioning electricity storage facility and to Facility Registration.
 Requests of this nature should be made with a minimum of six business days' notice.
 See Section 4.1.3 for reporting details.